kaosat-dev/Blenvy/examples/bevy_gltf_blueprints/basic/README.md

+# Basic physics example/demo

+This example showcases various components & blueprints extracted from the gltf files, including physics colliders & rigid bodies

-# Workflow with blender / demo information
+## Notes Workflow with blender / demo information

 This example, is actually closer to a boilerplate + tooling showcases how to use a minimalistic [Blender](https://www.blender.org/) (gltf) centric workflow for [Bevy](https://bevyengine.org/), ie defining entites & their components inside Blender using Blender's objects **custom properties**.